abidhumza/Real-Estate-GFG/README.md

 # Real Estate App - MERN Stack

-Welcome to the Real Estate App project!
-In this collaborative effort by Ritika Mishra and Abid Humza, we aim to build a comprehensive Real Estate web application utilizing the MERN (MongoDB, Express.js, React, Node.js) stack.
+This Real Estate App is a collaborative effort by Ritika Mishra and Abid Humza, aimed at providing users with a sophisticated and user-friendly platform for exploring and managing real estate listings.
+We aim to build a comprehensive Real Estate web application utilizing the MERN (MongoDB, Express.js, React, Node.js) stack.

 ## Developers